gsuee/Whaticketz/README.md

 On the first run, the system will initialize the databases and tables, and after a few minutes, WhaWhaticketz will be accessible through port 3000.

-The default username is `admin@Whaticketz.host`, and the default password is 123456.
+The default username is `admin@ticketz.host`, and the default password is 123456.

 The application will restart automatically after each server reboot.